Jim Jordan: Early life and education

-Early career
+Early career and abuse scandal

 Ohio State wrestling assistant coach during team's abuse scandal

 Jordan was an assistant coach with Ohio State University's wrestling program from 1987 to 1995.

 Richard Strauss was the wrestling team physician during Jordan's tenure.
 Strauss died by suicide in 2005.
 In April 2018, Ohio State University began an independent investigation into allegations of sexual misconduct by Strauss.
 The report concluded that Strauss had committed sexual abuse against 177 student-patients.
 The majority of abuse (143 victims) was categorized as genital fondling associated with medically unnecessary genital or rectal examinations.
 Of the 177, 153 were student-athletes, of which a plurality (48) were members of the men's wrestling team.

 Several involved persons have stated that Jordan surely knew of Strauss's criminal misconduct but did not report it.
-Other wrestlers and Head Coach Russ Hellickson said he may not have known about the abuse.
+While at least one victim has named Jordan as knowledgeable of accusations against Strauss, Head Coach Russ Hellickson said he may not have known about the abuse.
 A spokesperson for Jordan denied the allegation, saying that Jordan "never saw or heard of any abuse, and if he had, he would have dealt with it".
 No wrestlers have accused Jordan himself of sexual misconduct, but four former wrestlers named him as a defendant in a lawsuit against the university.
 Jordan has denied any wrongdoing and has described his accusers as "pawns in a political plot".